LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/quick-start-bots.md

 5. In the Dialogs panel on the left, click **1 Welcome** and **2 Fallback** to open and examine both dialogs.
 6. Preview the bot:
     1. Click **Preview** in the upper-right corner of the screen to open the Preview window.
-    2. Enter “hello.”
+    2. Enter “hello” and press **Send**.
 You will see the response, “Hi there!
 Thanks for coming!”

 **Congratulations!** You’ve just created your first bot!